Chris Froome: 2012: super-domestique to team leader

 On stage seven finishing atop the Category 1 climb to La Planche des Belles Filles, he protected his leader Wiggins and was part of a small group that came in sight of the finish line.
-Cadel Evans attacked, Froome jumped on his wheel and won the stage with an advantage of two seconds over his leader and Evans.
+When Cadel Evans attacked, Froome jumped on his wheel and won the stage with an advantage of two seconds over Wiggins and Evans.
 Froome took the lead in the mountains classification.
-With that operation, he took the polka dot jersey, but lost it to Fredrik Kessiakoff of the very next day.
+He took the polka dot jersey, but lost it to Fredrik Kessiakoff the next day.
 Froome finished second to Wiggins on stage nine, an individual time trial, and moved up to third overall.

 On stage eleven to La Toussuire, Froome attacked the remaining group on the last climb, 4 km before the finish line.
 He subsequently received the order from his team manager to hold back and wait for yellow jersey Wiggins.
 He finished third on the stage.
 For his efforts in assisting Wiggins, Froome was lauded in the media as a super-domestique.
 On stage seventeen, Froome and Wiggins finished second and third respectively on the final mountain stage to further cement their general classification positions, although Froome repeatedly waited for Wiggins on the final climb, costing him the chance of winning the stage.
 On stage nineteen, a time trial, Froome finished second to Wiggins, mirroring the overall standings.
 Wiggins went on to win the tour with Froome second, becoming the first two British riders to make the podium of the Tour de France in its 109-year history.